About Red River Singles

 Michael Vosburg / Forum photo editor

-RED RIVER SINGLES CELEBRATED 30 YEARS
+RED RIVER SINGLES CELEBRATED 30 YEARS in 2007

 Red River Singles celebrated 30 years on September 22, 2007 at the VFW in West

 Fargo.
 There were 178 plus in attendance.
-Twenty-two alumni came to celebrate
+Twenty-two alumni came to celebrate and

-and some had met their spouses at RRS.
+some had met their spouses at RRS.
 Other happy couples announced their

 engagements and recent marriages.
 Congratulations to them!
 We wish them all the